toolsforresearch/TFRResponseLogger/README.md

-# TFRResponseLogger
+# TFRResponseLogger LimeSurvey plugin
-LimeSurvey plugin, using events beforeSurveyPage and beforeLoadResponse
+LimeSurvey plugin by toolsforresearch.com, using the events beforeSurveyPage and beforeLoadResponse

 **Purpose**<br />
 This plugin for LimeSurvey enables survey administrators and/or database administrators to log the actions of the respondents to selected surveys.
 After enabling the plugin for a survey, it logs the following: